flexbox/talks/README.md

 ### Design system styling in React Native —From zero to hero

-With React Native, you style your application using JavaScript.
+With React Native, you style your application using `JavaScript` and `CSS-in-JS`.

 The more you add developers and features, the more design consistency problems and pain points will appear.
-Let's explore together how to create a first-class developer experience when managing styles and themes!
+Let's explore together how to create a first-class developer experience when managing styles and themes with `TypeScript` and `restyle`!

 ### Create your first book as an indie hacker 🆕